afetit/fetal-mri-segmentation/README.md

 ---
 ### **Introduction**

-Here, we contribute an automated system based on deep neural networks for fast and sensitive tissue segmentation of fetal brain MRI.
+We contribute an automated system based on deep neural networks for fast and sensitive tissue segmentation of fetal brain MRI.
 Our system was developed, refined, and evaluated on 249 fetal scans acquired at gestational ages of 21 – 38 weeks.
 Data used to develop the system was obtained from the **Developing Human Connectome Project (DHCP)** (http://www.developingconnectome.org/), which aims to make major scientific progress by creating the first 4-dimensional connectome of the developing brain.